-Dr Abigail Plimmer
+Dr Abi Plimmer

-Postdoctoral Research Associate in Geodynamics
+Postdoctoral Research Fellow in Geodynamics

-This builds on the numerical modelling experience I developed during my PhD at Cardiff and my Masters studies at the University of Leeds, where my dissertation combined 2D models (using the ASPECT code) with seismic data to investigate the controls on magmatism at rifted margins.
-I have recently accepted a postdoctoral position at the University of Bergen, where I will be modelling magmatism along rifted margins.
-This research aligns closely with my long-standing interests in geodynamics, tectonics, and mantle processes.
+This builds on my previous research at Cardiff University, focussing on the interactions between mantle geodynamics and tectonic processes throughout the supercontinent cycle.
+Much of this work involved developing and using the 3D mantle convection code TERRA to simulate Earth's long-term evolution.
+My current research integrates these interests with the skills gained during my Masters studies at the University of Leeds, where my dissertation combined 2D models (using the ASPECT code) with seismic data to investigate the effect of extension rate on magmatism at rifted margins.
 I am always keen to collaborate and share ideas—please feel free to get in touch!

 Email me at: abigail.plimmer@uib.no